 Food photography is an extremely cunning concept and industry.
 It essentially uses trickery to make food look so good to your eyes that you end up not being able to control yourself and want to indulge in that food.
-Naturally, the food-photography industry has aggressively worked to connect eating delicious food with the tactics of sex-sells marketing, which is why observant people have long called it food porn!
+Naturally, the food-photography industry has aggressively worked to connect eating delicious food with the tactics of aggresive marketing.

 While getting food confused with sex is of course psychologically unhealthy—and just weird—it remains that food photography is solely based on making food look irresistible.
 You can even call it…“sexing up” your food.
 That succulent piece of meat?
 Sexed up by a food photographer!
 That inviting bowl of ice cream?
 Sexed up by another food photographer!